MarcusHoltz/marcusholtz.github.io/_posts/2023-08-31-using-LUKS-to-encrypt-your-linux-laptop.md

 cryptsetup luksOpen /dev/sda4 ENCRYPTED_DATA --key-file $UUID_device_and_wikimedia-logo.svg.keyfile
 ```

 For some reason, if your key file destroyed or corrupted, just use the passphrase.
+And then recreate the USB: `mkfs.vfat -i $VOLUME-UUID-you-originally-used-here`

 ## Keep LUKS mounting a keyfile at boot time